When Did the Catholic Church Decide Priests Should Be Celibate?tags: Catholic Church, priestly celibacy

 The belief that religious figures should be celibate began long before the birth of Christianity.
 Ancient Druid priests were thought to have been celibate and Aztec temple priests were expected to remain sexually abstinent.
 Other pre-Christian sects mandated that the people chosen for their sacrificial offerings must be pure, meaning that they had never engaged in sex.

-Jesus lived a chaste life and never married and at one point in the Bible is referred to as a eunuch (Matthew 19:12).
+Jesus lived a chaste life and never married and at one point in the Bible is referred to as a eunuch (Matthew 19:12), though most scholars believe that this was intended metaphorically.
+The implication was that Jesus lived a celibate life like a eunuch.
 Many of his disciples were also chaste and celibate.
-Paul, in his first letter to the Corinthians, recommends celibacy for women:"To the unmarried and the widows I say that it is well for them to remain single as I do.
+Paul, in his first letter to the Corinthians, recommends celibacy for women: "To the unmarried and the widows I say that it is well for them to remain single as I do.
 But if they cannot exercise self-control, they should marry.
 For it is better to marry than to be aflame with passion."
 (1 Cor.
 7:8-9) But the early Christian church had no hard and fast rule against clergy marrying and having children.
 Peter, a Galilee fisherman, whom the Catholic Church considers the first Pope, was married.
 Some Popes were the sons of Popes.

 The first written mandate requiring priests to be chaste came in AD 304.
 Canon 33 of the Council of Elvira stated that all"bishops, presbyters, and deacons and all other clerics" were to"abstain completely from their wives and not to have children."
 A short time later, in 325, the Council of Nicea, convened by Constantine, rejected a ban on priests marrying requested by Spanish clerics.